chunnodu/blog/content/Reading List 2020.md

 Category: Reading

 Thanks to the pandemic and a personal desire to write more this year, I started by doing a lot of reading.
 Here is the run down of books I'm engaging with this year.
 If I make it to the end i'll be very satisfied.

+**Update:** It's November now, and I made good progress so look out for short summaries coming soon.

 (a) = audiobook

-## So Far, I've 'Read'
+### So Far, I've 'Read'

 1. Atomic Habits
 2. AI Super Powers(a) - Kai Fu Lee